 We are nearing the dawn of another decade.
 The advent of 2020 spells out a rapid change in various job markets in terms of demographics, technological advancements, and emerging innovations.

 Innovative technologies and automation functionalities are being used on a massive scale, making many jobs in various industries obsolete.
-Virtually any job that can easily be automated makes human labor unnecessary, which will probably lead to increased use of technology in general very soon.
+Virtually any job that can easily be automated makes human labour unnecessary, which will probably lead to increased use of technology in general very soon.

 A report published by the World Economic Forum estimates a loss of over 7.1 million job functions due to automation, which will mostly be clerical, administrative, and white-collar office work.
 It’s easy to notice that there is less demand for toll booth operators.

-Even cashiers are slowly being replaced in more advanced countries like Japan, where various types of vending machines line random stretches and touchscreen self-service kiosks that speed up processing in major fast-food chains like McDonald’s in London.
+Even cashiers are slowly being replaced in more advanced countries like Japan, where various types of vending machine line random stretches and touchscreen self-service kiosks that speed up processing in major fast-food chains like McDonald’s in London.
 Postal worker jobs are also at a steady decline thanks to the immediacy provided by different social media and messaging platforms.

 Media literacy will become more and more essential in the coming years as progressive communication tools like online news outlets and productivity tools like Slack continue to dominate the workplace.